kenahoo/RHadoop-Wiki/rhdfs.md

         hdfs.init, hdfs.defaults

 ###Environment Variables
-Access to HDFS via this R package is dependent upon the `HADOOP_BIN` and `HADOOP_CONF` environment variables.
+Access to HDFS via this R package is dependent upon the `HADOOP_HOME` and `HADOOP_CONF` environment variables.
 Be sure that these are properly set.
 If these variables are not properly set, the package will be accessing the local file system instead of HDFS

 Examples:

-    HADOOP_BIN=/usr/lib/hadoop
+    HADOOP_HOME=/usr/lib/hadoop
     HADOOP_CONF=/etc/hadoop/conf

 ###R Objects